How to Create Overlaid Charts

 For more head-to-head performance comparisons, you can convert both symbols to plot performance data instead of raw price data.

-The brief interactive demo below shows you how to add a Price indicator to your SharpCharts and position it "Behind Price".
-The more in-depth tutorial walks you step-by-step through creating a chart comparing the Dow and the S&P 500 on a single price plot, then walks through converting it to a Performance chart.
+This in-depth tutorial walks you step-by-step through creating a chart comparing the Dow and the S\&P 500 on a single price plot, then walks through converting it to a Performance chart.

 There are several ways to create a new SharpChart, but the easiest is to enter the symbol in the Create-a-Chart box at the top of the page and then click **Go**.